sjg918/PolarDisparity/README.md

+PolarDisparity</br>
-Concept: Use disparity value as phase and probability as magnitude.
+Concept: Use disparity value as phase and probability as magnitude.</br>
 Result: not good.